 This is the analytical report of the 5th round of PSLM Survey.
 It provides an overview of the findings in all sectors and compares them with previous rounds of PSLM.
 Given that the PSLM is a large, complex household survey that collects information on a number of different topics, the tabulation presented here comprises of important tables at National/Provincial level and more detailed analytical reports covering district level indicators will follow.

 Universe: The universe of this survey consists of all urban and rural areas of the four provinces and Islamabad excluding military restricted areas.

-A. Urban Domain: Islamabad, Lahore, Gujranwala, Faisalabad, Rawalpindi, Multan, Bahawalpur, Sargodha, Sialkot, Karachi, Hyderabad, Sukkur, Peshawar and Quetta, have been considered as large sized cities.
-Each of these cities constitute a separate stratum and has further been sub-stratified according to low, middle and high-income groups.
-After excluding population of large sized city (s), the remaining urban population in each defunct Division in all the provinces has been grouped together to form a stratum.
+A. Urban Domain: Islamabad, Lahore, Gujranwala, Faisalabad, Rawalpindi, Multan, Bahawalpur, Sargodha, Sialkot, Karachi, Hyderabad, Sukkur, Peshawar and Quetta have been considered as large sized cities.
+Each of these cities constitutes a separate stratum and has further been sub-stratified according to low, middle and high-income groups.
+After excluding population of large sized cities, the remaining urban population in each district in all the provinces has been grouped together to form a stratum.

 Sample Design: A two-stage stratified sample design has been adopted in this survey.

 Selection of Secondary Sampling Units (SSUs): Households within sample PSUs have been taken as Secondary Sampling Units (SSUs).
-A specified number of households i.e. 16 and 12 from each sample PSU of rural & urban area have been selected respectively using systematic sampling technique with a random start.
+A specified number of households i.e 16 and 12 from each sample PSU of rural & urban areas have been selected respectively using systematic sampling technique with a random start.